MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     > [!div class=mx-imgBorder]
     > ![Find a surface](media/preface-find-surface.png "Find a surface")

-4. To place the model, select **Place** on the right side of the screen.
+4. To place the model, tap **Place** on the right side of the screen.
 The model is placed at the surface.

     > [!div class=mx-imgBorder]
     > ![Place model item](media/preface-model-placed.png "Place model item")

     > [!TIP]
     > If you want to see dimensions for the model, enable the **Product dimensions** feature.
 To enable this feature, see [Enable product measurements](product-dimensions.md).
-After enabling the feature, select **Dimensions** on the right side of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.
+After enabling the feature, tap **Dimensions** on the right side of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.

 ## Manipulate your model